 If you were driving erratically, swerving, improperly signaling or disobeying traffic signals on a moped you can be pulled over just as if you were driving a car the same way.
 Being arrested for DUI on a moped carries with it the same penalties, fines, fees and possible jail time as a DUI arrest while operating your personal automobile.
 DUI arrests on a moped in Delaware can be quite common in the summertime at the various Delaware beaches.
 If you live in another state and are charged with Moped DUI while visiting or vacationing in Delaware your driving privileges in your home state can be effected as well.

 Working with a Delaware DUI Lawyer is very beneficial regarding your DUI case.
 Mr. Garey will outline a strategic and sound defense for you.
 He will also make sure your rights are protected every step of the way.
-Call Delaware DUI Defense Attorney John R. Garey at 302-744-9290.
+Call Dover, Delaware DUI Defense Attorney John R. Garey at 302-744-9290.
 You can also email Mr. Garey.
-With many years serving those charged with DUI in Delaware he will aggressively protect for your rights while attempting to minimize the consequences of your pending drunk driving charges.
+With many years serving those charged with Moped DUI in Delaware he will aggressively protect for your rights while attempting to minimize the consequences of your pending drunk driving charges.
+Or, you can visit @delawarecriminaldefenselawyers to arrange a free case examination.